 This amendment, proposed by the Division of Human Resource Management, amends NAC 284.726 to include the exception provided in SB 51 that allows the Administrator of the Division of Human Resource Management to make a decision to release any information related to a report of sex- or gender-based harassment or discrimination.

-The amendment also changes the term "sexual harassment" to "sex- and gender-based harassment" based on the amendment to the definition in NAC 284.0995.
+The amendment also changes the term "sexual harassment" to "sex- or gender-based harassment" based on the new definition in Section 1.

 Section 9: NAC 284.771 Sex-and gender-based harassment.